-4.11 HAZARDOUS MATERIALS
+4.12 HAZARDOUS MATERIALS

 Hazardous waste is a general term relating to spills, dumping, and releases of substances that could threaten human and animal life.
-To identify these materials and protect the environment from harmful interaction with hazardous wastes, federal laws, and regulations, such as the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) and the Resource, Conservation, and Recovery Act (RCRA), have been enacted.
+To identify these materials and protect the environment from harmful interaction with hazardous wastes, federal laws, and regulations, such as the Comprehensive

+Environmental Response, Compensation, and Liability Act (CERCLA) and the Resource, Conservation, and Recovery Act (RCRA), have been enacted.
 CERCLA prescribes a very specific process for the investigation and cleanup of sites listed on the National Priorities List (NPL), also referred to as Superfund sites.
 RCRA is the public law that creates the framework for the proper management of hazardous and non-hazardous solid waste.
-Hazardous material within the limits of the proposed improvements or the acquisition of properties that contain hazardous materials.
+Hazardous waste impacts are typically associated with the current or future use, transfer, or generation of hazardous material within the limits of the proposed improvements or the acquisition of properties that contain hazardous materials.
 Environmental concerns related to solid waste disposal range from adequate landfills for normal urban trash and garbage to the safe disposal of industrial waste.